 As you can see, the increase in SaaS adoption by organizations that otherwise are completely focused on on-prem technology is not without its challenges.
 Okta has been focused on solving this problem for over five years, and has the tools to help IT administrators ensure that SaaS investments work seamlessly with their on-prem IT infrastructure.
 While on-demand services clearly provide tremendous ROI, they also introduce significant identity management challenges for CIOs and their teams.
 The increasing number of siloed user directories means users’ password libraries grow with each new application.
 What’s more, administrators can quickly lose control of who has access to what.

-If you’d like to learn more about these identity and access management challenges, hear best practices for addressing each of them and get the inside scoop on Okta’s integration to Active Directory, check out their latest whitepaper here.
+If you’d like to learn more about these identify and access management challenges, hear best practices for addressing each of them and get the inside scoop on Okta’s integration to Active Directory, check out their latest whitepaper.